syncfusion-content/uwp-docs/uwp/Picker/populatingitems.md

 ---
 layout: post
-title: Populating Items in UWP Picker control | Syncfusion
+title: Populating Items in UWP SfPicker | Syncfusion®
-description: Learn here all about Populating Items support in Syncfusion UWP Picker (SfPicker) control and more.
+description: Learn how to populate items in the Syncfusion® UWP SfPicker control using data source binding and other methods.
-platform: Xamarin
+platform: uwp
-control: Picker
+control: SfPicker
 documentation: ug
 ---

-# Populating Items in UWP Picker (SfPicker)
+# Populating Items in UWP SfPicker

 This section explains about the ways of populating items for SfPicker control